abuseombudsman/3squad/README.md

 # 3squad
-We don't fake it.
+We don't fake.
 We just take it!